Timbre Cierpke: Early life

 Timbre Cierpke was born in Louisville, Kentucky.
 She is the daughter of a music professor and a choral director.
 Timbre learned to read musical notation before she learned to read letters.
 In an interview with the Greensboro News & Record, she said, "I remember being in church and looking at a hymnal and being able to sing the melody and making up words to go along."
 She played harp professionally by the age of twelve.
-She has said that she "grew up in the Republican suburbs of Nashville" and that she "didn't like war, but no one understood".
+She has said that she "grew up in the Republican suburbs of Nashville" and that she was a pacifist and an activist before she encountered anyone who thought like her.

 Career

 Early work

 Timbre began writing and composing songs in college, "blurring the lines between classical and songwriting".
 She was invited to sing in Eric Whitacre's vocal ensemble for his debut at Carnegie Hall in 2010.
 In 2011, the production of Timbre's Christmas album was fully funded on Kickstarter.
 The album was released for free with a stated goal being that the music would be "able to be enjoyed by anyone no matter their economic status".
 In 2012, she played harp as well as consulted in choral arrangement and conducting for Brooke Waggoner's album, Originator.
 She was invited to perform at Audiotree Live in Chicago in May 2013.
 In June 2013, the production of her double disc album Sun & Moon was fully funded through a crowd-funding campaign on Indiegogo.